Best Protein Powder

 Firstly we’ll preface this article by saying you do not have to take a protein supplement.
 As long as your daily protein intake is met, there is no need to take protein via a supplement powder.
 However, in modern society where life can be hectic and planning your daily nutrition can be difficult, a protein powder can help you reach your protein targets.

-After whey protein, casein is also very effective, but digests a bit slower and may cause some stomach discomfort for some people.
+After whey protein, casein is also very effective, but digests a bit slower offering a sustained release of amino acids but may cause some stomach discomfort for some people.

 Plant based proteins are slightly less effective for stimulating muscle growth, but they are effective.
 If you are looking for a plant based protein, soy protein powders can be of very high quality, as well as some hemp, pea, brown rice, and other plant based proteins.
 It may be beneficial to find blends of plant based proteins or rotate them out each time you buy one.